-Friends of Tibet organised the first 'Conference for an Independent Tibet' in the year 2007.
-Some critics at that time censured us for "unnecessarily championing the Independence of Tibet" when Tibetans inside Tibet remain 'silent.'
+Friends of Tibet organised the first 'Conference for an Independent Tibet' in the year 2007 in New Delhi.
+Critics at that time censured us for "unnecessarily championing the Independence of Tibet" when Tibetans inside Tibet remain 'silent.'
 As if to answer such cynics the 2008 Tibetan National Uprising reminded the world how much Tibetans inside Tibet yearned for freedom as more than four hundred Tibetans sacrificed their lives and thousands were jailed following violent crackdown by Chinese security forces.
 Friends of Tibet therefore calls for the '2nd Conference for an Independent Tibet' to be held in New Delhi from April 11-12, 2015.
 This is an attempt by Friends of Tibet to understand the overall situation and also estimate details of the different facets of the struggle.
-The conference will bring together as many Indian supporters to once again resolve to work for the sacred goal of the Independence of Tibet which is the long term goal of the Indian nation.
+The conference will bring together as many Indian supporters to once again resolve to work for the sacred goal of the Independence of Tibet.

-The aim of the conference is to bring together all of us together once again at one place and review the struggle from the bigger picture and deliberate on creative and constructive ways in which the Tibetan Independence movement can be sustained and taken forward.
+The aim of the conference is to bring together all together once again to review the struggle from the bigger picture and deliberate on creative and constructive ways in which the Tibetan Independence movement can be sustained and taken forward.
 The conference will pass a resolution in the form of Declaration which will guide the future course of action in the Independence movement.

 + Design & People poster for 'Conference For An Independent Tibet 2015': Download